 How Do I Do Cardio?

-Make sure you pic a form of cardio that you enjoy, or at least don’t hate.
-If you have bad knees then choose something lower impact instead of running.
+Make sure you pick a form of cardio that you enjoy, or at least don’t hate.
+I’ve provided a list of cardio exercises below to get you started.

 What’s The Best Way To Do Cardio?